RYeeAnn/Shnake/README.md

 A simple snake game inspired by classic games that was played as a kid.
 Created and coded using Javascript and React.js.

-This is a self made project I challenged my self to create with the purpose of self-learning.
+This is a project I created to challenged my self with the purpose of self-learning.
 This is my first ever "game" that I have coded and wanted to start out with a simple game that everyone knows.
 This was a very fun learning process and I enjoyed every amount of effort that was put into this! :)